floXcoder/InRailsWeBlog/README.md

 ## Inspiration

-* Trello: for the view with all notes in the current topic (clear)
+* Trello: for the view with all notes in the current topic
 * Evernote: tags and notes but too closed
 * Stack overflow: tags system but too many information and complicated
 * Medium: nice UX and SEO but too commercial

 ## Requirements

+* Ruby 3.2
-* Rails 5.2
+* Rails 7.0
-* SQL Database
+* SQL Database (configured with PostgreSQL)
 * A CSS3 / HTML5 compatible Browser (Firefox, Chrome, …)

 ## Installation